-You need to return the product to the seller to get a refund, so don't throw it away or destroy it.
+You need to return the product to the business to get a refund, so don't throw it away or destroy it.

 Take care of the goods

 Take care of products you intend to return - eg it wouldn't be appropriate to leave a leather lounge suite outside until you returned it.